lukadumancic/reuse-of-edu-materials/README.md

 # reuse-of-edu-materials
-University project that uses H5p and NodeJS in the core
+ H5p web editor and NodeJS in the core

 ## Development server